tutorial

 }

 Critical: Use absolute paths.
 Relative paths fail silently.
 Restart Claude Desktop (fully quit, not just close window).

-Test with: "Add a note called 'test' with content 'hello world'".
+Test with any client: "Add a note called 'test' with content 'hello world'".

 The Security Mistakes You Need to Avoid#